RHC-CIT-128-SP22/project-eiwata/README.md

 - [X] Resizable GUI window
 - [X] Smooth transition between scenes
 - [X] Decision timer (10 sec) or else it autoselects decision A over decision B
-- [ ] If user selects Play Again it displays scenes traversed during the previous iteration of the game and allows the user to select a story point to revive from
+- [ ] If user selects Continue (on the Game Over screen) it displays scenes traversed during the previous iteration of the game and allows the user to select a story point to revive from

 ### Video Demonstration